goldipl/SPA_shop_application/README.md

     - Russian
     - Polish
 - main page with navigation buttons
-- script which can set the current year in footer
+- script displaying the current year in footer

 ### How to install?